caltechlibrary/orcid-sciencv-workshop/README.md

     * Use the Search & Link tool
     * Upload a BibTex citation
 * Compare displayed citations from various input approaches and recognize display differents based on different data sources
-* Register for an author profile with a third party system (eg, ScienceOpen, ImpactStory, MySciEnCV) using your ORCID number and observe that the third party profile autopopulates with data in your ORCID account
+* Register for an author profile with a third party system (eg, ScienceOpen, ImpactStory, MySciEnCV) using your ORCID number.
+* Observe that the third party profile autopopulates with data in your ORCID account

 -----